 First off, decide what really matters in your life.
 That sounds complicated, but it isn't if you just take a closer look at everything on your to-do list.
 Are you involved in four different clubs at once?
 Which of those have something directly to do with your major or something you're passionate about?
 If you find yourself in horseback riding club, scuba club, poetry club and student government but you're on track to become your state's next senator, consider weeding out a few of your less necessary commitments.

-"I'm the captain of my Division 1 varsity golf team, write a weekly column for my student newspaper, I'm taking 18 credit hours, and I manage the Her Campus branch at my school," Jaime Ritter, a junior journalism and English student at University of Alabama at Birmingham.
+"I'm the captain of my Division 1 varsity golf team, write a weekly column for my student newspaper, I'm taking 18 credit hours, and I manage the Her Campus chapter at my school," Jaime Ritter, a journalism and English student at University of Alabama at Birmingham.
 "I balance things by DVRing my favorite shows as a treat when I get done with my homework, blogs, and practice."

 Kylie Cole, Prevention and Education Coordinator & Staff Psychologist at the University of Maine, has a few tips for those who have trouble saying “no”.

 "Saying ‘no’ is really difficult in the moment, so it is great to make a plan about how much you are willing to take on in a given semester (or week) and try to stick to that," she says.

 Here is a secret most collegiettes don't know: you do not have to please everyone.
 In fact, it's impossible!
 Your job is to do your best in school, enjoy your short time as a college student and follow your dreams.
 The rest are just details.
 If you are overwhelmed, be honest!One week you could have a midterm exam, two papers to write and two shifts at work, not to mention an argument with a friend or roommate that's weighing heavy on your heart.
 This would not be a swell time to add something else to your schedule.

 One collegiette explains, "I've come to terms with the fact that I can't please everyone, and that has lifted a lot of weight off my shoulders."